Just say: Yes!

 For all challenges, the most prominent and immediate question is whether you are willing to let yourself become involved, to be available whenever required for the challenge.
 Everyone will be watching the quality of your response: are you embracing the opportunity or is it a tepid weak indication of possible interest?

-Given there will be so many external difficulties as well as inner objections and resistance, it is worth emphasizing that this level functions under a well-being pressure—as noted n the Primary Hierarchy and also believed to be characteristic of L4 in all Trees.
-If participation is wholehearted, it will be welcomed and embraced.
+Given there will be so many external difficulties as well as inner objections and resistances, it is worth emphasizing that this level experiences a well-being pressure—as noted n the Primary Hierarchy and also believed to be characteristic of L4 in all Trees.
+If your participation is wholehearted, you will gladly welcome and embrace it.

 Centre(s)